Mississippi Band of Choctaw Indians: 21st century

 The Mississippi Band of Choctaw Indians has become one of the state's largest employers.
 During the early 21st century, they ran 19 businesses and employed 7,800 people.

-Purporting to represent Native Americans before Congress and state governments to aid them in setting up gaming on their reservation, lobbyists Jack Abramoff and Michael Scanlon used fraudulent means to gain profits of $15 million in payment from the Mississippi Band of Choctaw Indians.
+Purporting to represent Native Americans before Congress and state governments to aid them in setting up gaming on their reservation, lobbyists Jack Abramoff and Michael Scanlon used fraudulent means to gain profits of $15 million in payment from MBCI.
 Abramoff expressed contempt for many of his clients.
 In an E-mail sent January 29, 2002, Abramoff told Scanlon, "I have to meet with the monkeys from the Choctaw tribal council."

 Congressional hearings on the Abramoff scandal were held by the Senate Committee on Indian Affairs in 2006.
 Federal charges were brought against Abramoff and Scanlon.

 In 2002, the United States Congress formally recognized the entire Choctaw Nation in 25 U.S.C.
 1779, including those Choctaw in Mobile and Washington counties, Alabama.
 They were described as Full-Blooded Choctaw equally and in the same Mississippi Choctaw Jurisdictional Act of 1934, by which the Mississippi Band of Choctaw reorganized.

 Return of Nanih Waiya

 After nearly two hundred years, the Mississippi Band of Choctaw regained stewardship of Nanih Waiya from the state of Mississippi.
-Nanih Waiya is a platform mound with adjacent conical mound and remnants of an earthwork embankment.
+Nanih Waiya is a platform mound with an adjacent conical mound and remnants of an earthwork embankment.
 The earliest dates for construction of the earthworks are from 100 to 400 CE.
 Choctaw people venerated this site and nearby Nanih Waiya Cave as their place of origin and the home of their ancestors.
-For years the state protected the site as a Mississippi state park.
-It returned Nanih Waiya to the Choctaw in 2006, under Mississippi Legislature State Bill 2803.
+For years, the state protected the site as a Mississippi state park.
+It returned Nanih Waiya to the Choctaw in 2006 under Mississippi Legislature State Bill 2803.

-The deed was signed on August 18, 2008, which the Choctaw have made a tribal holiday.
-They have celebrated the day since, and made it an occasion for telling stories of their origin and history, serving traditional foods, and conducting related dances.
+The deed was signed on August 18, 2008.
+The Choctaw have celebrated the day since as a tribal holiday, and made it an occasion to tell stories of their origin and history, serve traditional foods, and conduct related dances.

 Government

-The current Miko or tribal chief of the Mississippi Band of Choctaw Indians is Cyrus Ben.
-Ben was elected in 2019, defeating incumbent tribal chief Phyliss J. Anderson.
+The current Miko or tribal chief of the Mississippi Band of Choctaw Indians is Cyrus Ben, having been re-elected to a second term in 2023.
+Ben was first elected in 2019, defeating incumbent tribal chief Phyliss J. Anderson.
 Ben is the youngest tribal chief elected.

 In July 2007, Beasley Denson was elected to replace the previous Chief Philip Martin.
-He served until 2011.
 Under Denson, the title of Chief was changed to Miko, the Choctaw name for the tribe's leader.
+Denson served until 2011, when Phyliss J. Anderson won the election as the Choctaw's first female chief.
+Anderson chose not to use Miko as a title, instead using the traditional title of Chief.

 Martin had been democratically elected for seven consecutive terms.
-Martin had reduced the tribe's 70% unemployment rate in 1997 to less than 3% unemployment in 2007.
-During his tenure, he led the tribe to become the third-largest employer in Mississippi.
+Martin had reduced the tribe's 75% unemployment rate in 1979 to 4% unemployment in 2001.
+During his tenure, he led the tribe to become the second-largest employer in Mississippi.